nordcloud/serverless-mocha-plugin/README.md

 ### Running tests

 Tests can be run directly using the "invoke test" command.
-This also initializes the environment variables based on your serverless.yml file.
+This also initializes the environment variables based on your serverless.yml file and the SERVERLESS_TEST_ROOT variable that defines the root for the code to be tested.

 ```
 sls invoke test [--stage stage] [--region region] [-f function1] [-f function2] [...]